 So that’s when I founded Superhero Foundation.
 Our aim was to help families achieve their personal fundraising goals and to encapsulate the community spirit to support their own efforts – just like I’d experienced on my adventures.

 After we set up the charity, we received our first letter from a local couple, Kate and James, about their little girl Charlotte who was suffering from cerebral palsy.
 They needed to raise a target of £20,000 within a very short period of time for an operation in America which would enable her to walk – and ultimately change her life.

 We set Dad James a challenge to enable him to get the support the family needed.
 James would climb Gloucester’s Robinswood Hill 75 times – the equivalent of Mount Everest.
 It was a challenge that would push an ordinary man beyond his limits both physically and mentally.
 Every step he took would be another step towards their goal – to enable his daughter to walk.
 Sure enough during that challenge the whole community got on board and donations came flying in – it was a huge success!

 It just shows that if you support others, especially in the time of need (just like a pandemic), when you wrap your red superhero cloak around people – both you and them really can achieve anything!

 Jamie's story has reached over 200 million people, as seen on:

 As Seen On

-The key areas Jamie solves within organisations:
+The key problems Jamie solves within organisations are: